The CAPNETZ Study – the centerpiece of the CAPNETZ STIFTUNG

 Collecting epidemiology data

 A primary objective of the CAPNETZ study is the acquisition of data on prevalence and incidence of CAP in relation to patient risk factors such as underlying chronic illnesses.
 By recording comorbidities of CAP patients, interactions between pathological mechanisms can be uncovered.
-It has become clear that CAP constitutes an inflammatory event that affects the course of pre-existing health conditions and can contribute to complications and adverse events of these conditions.
+CAP constitutes an inflammatory event that affects the course of pre-existing health conditions and can contribute to complications and adverse events of these conditions.
 Such disease interactions need to be considered in the health management of the individual patient.

 CAP and immunosuppression